swdee/cr6max-heatbed/README.md

 ## Disclaimer/Warning

 Performing this heat bed upgrade should be done at your own risk as your dealing with Mains voltage which can kill.
+This is not a complete set of instructions and would require competent knowledge to fill in the gaps, but rather serves as a purpose of providing files and links to source materials used in achieving this upgrade.

 ## Problem